wireframe-framework/Wireframe/README.md

 means that you just need basic control structures, loops, and echo/print statements) it is perfectly fine to leave Controllers outt of the equation and request data directly from ProcessWire's API.

-When a Page is rendered, wireframe will check if it can find and instantiate a template-specific Controller class.
+When a Page is rendered, Wireframe will check if it can find and instantiate a template-specific Controller class.
 If it can't, it'll just continue rendering the Page.

 ### Layouts